mathiaswold/lolbuilds/README.md

 MAC: python main.py
 ```

-**Note**: Due to the League of Legends' limitations, the item sets will only be available in-game, not in the client.
+**Note 1**: Due to the League of Legends' limitations, the item sets will only be available in-game, not in the client.

+**Note 2**: [Champion.gg](https://www.champion.gg/) might gather game data for a week or more before builds are available to all champs and roles after a new patch.

 ## Specify custom League of Legends folder